 Kids’ Own Governance

-Kids’ Own receives core funding from the Arts Council of Ireland and public funding from other statutory organizations on a project-by-project basis.
+We receive core funding from the Arts Council of Ireland and public funding from other statutory organisations on a project-by-project basis.
 Kids’ Own accounts are audited annually.
-Attached is a copy of our most up-to-date annual audited accounts.
+Attached are our audited accounts 2015–2017:

-Kids’ Own is a company limited by guarantee with a governing board of three directors:
+Kids’ Own is a company limited by guarantee with a governing board of five directors:

 Maria Corbett has twenty years’ experience as a children’s rights advocate, policy analyst and researcher.
 Maria is currently a PhD candidate with the School of Law, NUI Galway.
 Her research topic is to examine from a human rights perspective the decision making processes that lead to children being taken into State care.
 Maria was previously the Legal and Policy Director and Deputy Chief Executive with the Children’s Rights Alliance, an organisation which unites over 100 members working together to make Ireland one of the best places in the world to be a child.